Make Tonight Homemade Pizza Night!

 If you don't have a mixer, dissolve the yeast, water, and sugar in a small bowl and let sit as above.
 Put the flour in a large bowl and make a well in the center, then pour in the yeast mixture, the olive oil, and the salt.
 With well floured hands, mix together the ingredients until they come together, adding a little more flour our water if needed as above.

 Turn the dough out onto a lightly floured surface, fold the dough over on itself a couple of times, and knead it until it's soft and elastic.
 Form the dough into a ball and place in an oiled bowl.
 Cover the top of the bowl with plastic wrap or a damp kitchen towl and leave it in a warm place (at least 72ºF) until the dough has doubled in size (about an hour).
+You can also put the dough in the refrigerator and let it rise overnight.

 While you're waiting, preheat your oven at its highest setting, usually 500–550ºF, for at least an hour.
 If using a pizza stone, put it on the top rack in the oven and let it heat up at the same time.